When God has a Different Plan

 But Not All Welcome the News

 However, for some, the news of a pregnancy is not always welcome.
-Rather than experienceing joy and celebration, some may find themselves full of fear and questions.
+Rather than experiencing joy and celebration, some may find themselves full of fear and questions.
 When I discovered I was pregnant at the age of 15, fear led me to make a tragic choice.
 For years, I suffered the fallout: more poor choices, suicidal thoughts, drug and alcohol abuse, and so much more.
 But then one day God opened my eyes to His great love and forgiveness.
-(You can read my story in my little book, Nameless No More, available as a free eBook to email subscribers).

 God knows every soul suffering under the weight of tragic choices, yet His grace to forgive is greater still. “. . .though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool.”
 (Isaiah 1:18 ESV)